Curved Page Divider

 Navigating Open vs. Closed Adoption

 Closed adoption keeps things private, but it might make it hard for the kid to understand where they're from and who they are.
-Understanding these options is crucial for people considering adopting to make the best choices for the kid.
-By knowing about these types of adoption, parents can ensure the kid feels supported, builds healthy relationships, and has an easier time adjusting.
+Understanding these options is crucial for people considering adoption to make the best choices for the child.
+By knowing about these types of adoption, parents can ensure the child feels supported, builds healthy relationships, and has an easier time adjusting.

 Navigating Open vs. Closed Adoption